hipe/tmx/brazen/doc/issues/089-thoughts-on-the-autonomous-component-system-experiment.md

 ### 8) the operation verb

+currently there are two ways to define "operations" - one is in the component association and the other is by a model class. we cover the first way here.

 the ACS assigns no special meaning to the various one or more verbs to be supported in edit sessions.